orbit-love/orbit-model/README.md

 Love, reach, and gravity are important because they help you segment your community into different levels.
 We call these orbit levels.
 Having orbit levels enables you to give the right opportunity to the right person at the right time.

-You can name your orbit levels what you want and have as many as you like, but to have a standard, we can provide all reference, we describe 4 levels with the following names.
+You can name your orbit levels what you want and have as many as you like, but to have a standard we can all reference, we describe 4 levels with the following names that reflect the shape of many modern communities.

 ### Orbit 1 - Ambassadors